DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: Preliminaries

-\textbf{Skewed Bubbles in Synchronous Training.} Because decode duration is determined by the longest output (Equation~\ref{eq1}), auto-regressive generation creates two types of device idleness (Figure~\ref{fig:bubble_arch}): the \textbf{intra-node bubble}, where completed slots on a device sit idle while a long-tailed request continues, and the \textbf{inter-node bubble}, where faster instances wait for the slowest node.
-Oversampling with a large $RBS$ is ineffective in synchronous training, as only $TBS$ samples are consumed per step and others are discarded due to staleness.
+where $\tau$ is the time per output token (TPOT, approximately constant under fixed batch size for rollout engine).
+Combined with the long-tailed distribution above, this $\max\max$ structure in the rollout creates two forms of device idleness illustrated in Figure~\ref{fig:bubble_arch}: an \emph{intra-node bubble}, where completed slots on a device sit idle while a long-tailed request continues without device saturation, and an \emph{inter-node bubble}, where faster instances wait for the slowest one.
+In MoE architectures, this skew further propagates into non-EP layers, where the slowest rank stalls the entire EP group (Figure~\ref{fig:moe_imbalance}).